‘DWTS’ Reveals Former ‘Facts Of Life’ Star Paired With Val Chmerkovskiy For Season 27

 Chmerkovskiy has won two trophies, in 2015 alongside Rumer Willis, and in 2016 with Olympic gymnast Laurie Hernandez.

-For season 27, the returning pros that will join Chmerkovskiy and Johnson are Cheryl Burke, Sharna Burgess, Emma Slater, Lindsay Arnold, Witney Carson, Sasha Farber, Gleb Savchenko, Artem Chigvintsev, Keo Motsepe, Alan Bersten, and Brandon Armstrong.
+For Season 27, the returning pros that will join Chmerkovskiy and Johnson are Cheryl Burke, Sharna Burgess, Emma Slater, Lindsay Arnold, Witney Carson, Sasha Farber, Gleb Savchenko, Artem Chigvintsev, Keo Motsepe, Alan Bersten, and Brandon Armstrong.

 Season 27 of Dancing with the Stars premieres Sept.
 24 on ABC.